LuisArandas/ina/Ina/docs/index.rst

 found in other video softwares for a personal and/or commercial use.
 Combining synthesis, drawing, and video mapping in one tool.
 All of the features will be explained here and further development will be documented as well.
-Test

 .. image:: images/intro.png
-  :width: 685
-  :height: 355
+  :scale: 50%
   :align: center